 Fiber Intake: Gradually increasing soluble fiber intake can improve symptoms of constipation in some individuals.

-Identifying Trigger Foods: Keeping a food diary can help identify specific foods that trigger symptoms and avoiding them.
+Identifying Trigger Foods: Keeping a food diary can help identify specific foods that trigger symptoms and avoid them.

 Lifestyle Changes: